pablotejedor/caesar-cypher/README.md

 ## How to use:
-Just write the message you want to encrypt in the left textfield and you will get the encrypted message in the right textfield.
+Just write the message you want to encrypt in the upper textfield and you will get the encrypted message in the lower textfield.
 Use + and - buttons to set the cypher key and "Swap" button to change between encrypt and decrypt.